 “The Allstate Foundation is helping victims find a way out.
 It’s showing victims there is safety and security through financial empowerment and I think that’s so important.”– Beverly Gooden, domestic abuse survivor and activist, Atlanta

 Explore the tools that help us make a difference.

-Purple Purse offers support through a variety of programs, campaigns and resources.
-Take a closer look at how we empower domestic violence nonprofits and the survivors
+The Allstate Foundation offers support through a variety of programs, campaigns and resources.
+Take a closer look at how we empower domestic violence nonprofits and the survivors they serve.